-Anyway, today I was baking bread for Christmas Day while also preparing lunch and entertaining a friend who had popped around with seasonal good tidings.
+Anyway, today I was baking bread for Christmas Day while also preparing lunch and entertaining a friend who had popped round with seasonal good tidings.
 She departed, the bread was in the oven and I looked at the mound of washing.
 I felt so overwhelmed!
 I didn’t know where to start so rather than doing everything I had been coached to do I just turned on the hot water, filled the cleaning pad with suds, put a tea towel on the counter and got down to it.
 All seemed to be going well.
-The “keep the water running” trick generally ensures that the dishes are clean and rinsed.
-There was water in the sink and the… forgotten it’s name… the plastic thing you fill with water to wash the dishes in… that was full of dirty dish water too.
+The “keep the water running” trick generally ensures that the dishes are cleaned and rinsed.
+There was water in the sink and the… forgotten its name… the plastic thing you fill with water to wash the dishes in – a dishwashing basin… well it was full of dirty dishwater too.
 I emptied it into the water already in the sink.

 Something was wrong… the sink filled with water… nothing drained.
 Nothing.
 I poked around where the drain is in the sink.
 There was a lid of a tin of tuna in the drain.
 Easy peasy.
 I tried to flip it out.
-Everything, I mean absolutely everything I did seem to seamlessly meld it to fit the drain perfectly.
+Everything, I mean absolutely everything I did seem to wedge it deeper into the drain.
+Actually, it fit the drain perfectly.
 I had permanently pushed the damn thing in place and could not for the life of me get it out.

-And do you know what this intense moment of embarassement, horror and confusion reminded me of?
+And do you know what this intense moment of embarrassment, horror and confusion reminded me of?
 It reminded me of when I first meet a client and we walk into whatever area of their home or life is in a state of chaos.
 They have the same look on their faces as I had in my heart.
-“I know this should be easy, honestly I have tried but I just don’t know where to start, get depressed… so I leave the room and shut the door”.
+“I know this should be easy, honestly I have tried, but I just don’t know where to start, I get depressed… so I leave the room and shut the door”.
 That was exactly what I wanted to do there and then.
 But you really can’t do much in a kitchen without a working sink.
-And, and… because I realised that every day in the work I do I help people to become ‘unstuck” I really should be qualified to do my own “unsticking”.
+And, and… because I realized that every day in the work I do, I help people to become ‘unstuck” I really should be qualified to do my own “unsticking”.

-1. Stand back from the sink (or storage room or office or whatever is making you overwhelmed)!
+Step away from the sink (or storage room or office or whatever is making you overwhelmed)!
 Stand back and take a deep breath.
-Don’t exit however.
+Don’t exit, however.

-3. Establish goal.
-I want to wash dishes in the future, drain pasta, and clean vegetables – therefore I want to get the tuna lid out of the drain.
+I want to wash dishes in the future, drain pasta, and clean vegetables.
+Therefore I want to get the tuna lid out of the drain.
 And I want to do it without calling my landlord.

-4. Set a time line.
 I have to make a second loaf of bread so will need to wash dishes again soon.
-Time line is… has to happen NOW.
+Timeline is?… has to happen NOW.

-5. Define your talent areas.
 I am a great conversationalist.
-I am great a cleaning my home.
+I am great at cleaning my home.
 I am great at organizing, I am great at fixing things (like machines, furniture etc) and I am developing a talent and taste for wine.

-6. See what aspects of your talents shed light on the facts and then what aspects of your talents can facilitate your goals.
+See what aspects of your talents shed light on the facts and then what aspects of your talents can facilitate your goals.
 This cannot be rushed.
 A glass of wine can help slow down the building panic.

 We all get overwhelmed.
 Washing dishes will always unnerve me on some level but by stepping back from the situation while remaining in it I was able to find a solution.